bluxon92-bit/litloop-site/_posts/2026-04-06-all-dune-books-ranked.md

 ---

 *Dune* is one of those books that I put off reading for far too long.
-I'd heard about it for years — the sci-fi classic, the one that influenced everything from Star Wars to Game of Thrones, the book that Lawrence of Arabia meets space opera.
-I kept picking it up and putting it back down.
-Then I finally read it and immediately understood what all the fuss was about.
+I'd heard about it for years.
+The sci-fi classic, the one that influenced everything from Star Wars to Game of Thrones, the book that Lawrence of Arabia meets space opera.
+I kept picking it up, looking at the size and scope of it, and then putting it back down.

-But *Dune* is not just one book.
-It's the beginning of a long, sprawling series — six novels by Frank Herbert, and then a further wave of continuations by his son Brian Herbert and co-author Kevin J. Anderson.
+And *Dune* is not just one book.
+It's the beginning of a long, sprawling series of six epic inter-stellar novels by Frank Herbert, and then a further wave of continuations by his son Brian Herbert and co-author Kevin J. Anderson.
 Not all of it is created equal.
 Not all of it is even in the same league.

+Evcentully, of course, I plucked up the courage and dug in and I can confirm, Herbert does not disppoint.
+So, if you're looking for something big, something with commentary on global politics, interstellar travel, giant sandworms, and prophecies - then Dune is for you.

-Here's every Dune book ranked by Goodreads rating, with honest thoughts on what you're actually getting with each one.
+Here's every Dune book ranked by Goodreads rating.

 ---